xanderstevenson/community-content-pipeline/README.md

 At the bottom of the page, comment and commit to the 'main' branch.
 This will start a workflow to create a folder called 'mp3s' in the same directory and place the mp3 there.

 <p align="center"><img src="https://github.com/xanderstevenson/community-content-pipeline/blob/main/media/comment-commit.png?raw=true" width=500 /></p>

+It will first convert the .docx to .txt, removing all images, empty lines and URLs.
+Then it will convert the .txt to an MP3.
+You will have your orignal .docx, a .txt. file and the MP3, which will be located in a sub-folder it has created, called 'mp3s', in your new directory.

 </br>